olefasting/rust_rpg_toolkit/README.md

 This is a work in progress but current features include (not an exhaustive list as we are adding features at a high pace):

 - Composable actors, from code or by JSON [assets/actors.json](https://github.com/olefasting/capstone/blob/master/assets/actors.json)
-- Very basic AI behavior, with aggression levels that can be set on actor prototypes, through JSON or through code, that determine how they react to other actors of other factions
+- Very basic AI behavior, with aggression levels that can be set on actor prototypes, through JSON or through code, that determine how they react to other actors of other factions.
+There are also visibility and noise levels, as factors determining how AI actors will react to their surroundings.
 - RPG mechanics, such as character stats and various abilities, currently contained in items, but a spell and feat system is in the works
 - Composable items, from code or by JSON [assets/items.json](https://github.com/olefasting/capstone/blob/master/assets/items.json), character inventory and more
 - Dynamic resource loading, so textures can be added by editing [assets/resources.json](https://github.com/olefasting/capstone/blob/master/assets/resources.json) and referenced by `texture_id` in actors and items, both in-code and in the corresponding json-files